GIM Framework · Plain-Language Methodology for Pastors

 Reconciliation

-This domain measures cross-cultural relationship — bridging ties across income, race, and language.
-It is the domain most directly connected to the Gospel's power to break down dividing walls (Ephesians 2).
+Cross-cultural relationship — bridging ties across income, race, and language.
+The domain most directly connected to the Gospel's power to break down dividing walls.

 Economic Opportunity